 It is an error to take a symbol, and turn it into the operation that it was intended to picture.
 It is just as erroneous as the taking of the symbol of the Lord's Supper, and ascribing to it some Salvific benefit that only the actual death of Christ achieved.

-Being water baptized is an important first step of obedience for a new believer, yet mandating it for Salvation is not only a violation of all the verses discussed above, but also all those which teach that we are not saved by works.
+Being water baptized is an important first step of obedience for a new believer, yet mandating it for Salvation is not only a violation of all the verses discussed above, but also all those which teach that a person is not saved by works.
 In certain nations throughout history - including the Muslim world today, which has the death penalty for apostasy - being water baptized could lead to persecution, violence, ostracization, and death.
-It's a public testimony, which takes courage.
+It is a public testimony, which takes courage.
 Mandating it for Eternal Life is teaching works Salvation.

 The fact that 80%+ of professing Christians belong to denominations which teach Baptismal Regeneration is proof positive that the way is narrow (Matthew 7:13-14).
-It does not matter how many hold to a doctrine, if it's errant - and this one certainly is - it needs to be rejected.
+It does not matter how many hold to a doctrine, if it is errant - and this one certainly is - it needs to be rejected.